TomShacham/http4js/README.md

 Then you can add the "then" methods to it to recreate the chaining?
 - support express backend
 - other client verbs, PUT, PATCH, HEAD etc.
-- write docs
-- provide examples in this README

 #### Example